AROMATICA’s 100% Worry-free Formula

-What’s synthetic fragrance?
-Normally, synthetic fragrance is used in cosmetics and food.
-Actually, synthetic fragrance is made from petroleum natural gas with chemical process.
+Synthetic fragrance is widely used in cosmetics and food.
+Actually, it is made from petroleum natural gas with chemical process.
 Sometimes, synthetic fragrance brings out allergies, dermatitis, dyspnea and potential effects on the reproductive system.
-Even numerous compounds to combined with different flavors, usually the whole mixture is marked as just ‘flavors’ (Fragrance or perfume in English).
+Even numerous compounds to combined with different flavors, usually the whole mixture is marked as just ‘flavors’ (fragrance or perfume in English).
 It’s highly likely that the ingredient labeled as ‘flavors’ may contain various chemicals like phthalate (a hormone disturbance) that might not be tested for safety.

 Sulfate surfactants such as Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (SLES), Ammonium Lauryl Sulfate (ALS), and Ammonium Lauretha Sulfate (ALES) are widely used in commercial cleaners namely shampoo, body wash, and toothpaste.
 There are many controversies that these surfactants are really harmful to the body.
 Studies have shown that SLS may be irritating to the skin, eyes, and respiratory system when used over a certain amount of time.
 SLES is also known to cause 1,4-dioxane(carcinogenic) since it is added to the ethylene oxide component in the course of ethoxylation (ethoxylation).
 These two sulfates are classified as toxic or potentially hazardous by many organizations including the Canadian Environmental Protection.